News

 [email protected]

-Lana is interested in how colors make decisions for us.
-She recently graduated from the Bryn Mawr School in Baltimore, where she became the first high school student to join our lab, and even led a lab meeting.
-Lana is now an undergraduate here at Hopkins, where she intends to major in neuroscience (unless we can convince her otherwise).
-In addition to playing with colors, Lana plays the piano, is a second degree black belt in Kenpo Karate, and makes art.
+Lana recently graduated from the Bryn Mawr School in Baltimore, where she became the first high school student to join our lab, and even led a lab meeting.
+Lana is now an undergraduate here at Hopkins, and has begun our lab's tastiest psychophysics project (featuring M&M cookies as stimuli).
+In addition to her interest in baked goods, Lana plays the piano, is a second degree black belt in Kenpo Karate, and makes art.

 Hanbei Zhou